-Neighborhood Plans include goals and polices, such as land use, housing, natural environment, among others, that help to address unique issues to the neighborhood.
+Neighborhood Plans include goals and polices, such as land use, housing, natural

 Kirkland residents and businesses have been very involved in the update to their Neighborhood Plans.
 Outreach has been conducted through neighborhood association meetings, community planning days, and the Planning Commission.